Turkish-Mexican national arrested in Cambodia amid alleged Gulen links

 Ankara has defended the clampdown as a necessary response to the scale of the security threat which Turkey faces, vowing to eradicate Gulen’s network.

-Karaca, who was born in Turkey and holds a Mexican passport, was director of Zaman school until it was sold last year and has since working as an educational consultant for the school, his wife said.
+Karaca, who was born in Turkey and holds a Mexican passport, was director of Zaman school from 2002 to 2011, his wife said.
+The school was sold last year.

 Nicholas Bequelin, Amnesty International’s regional director for East and Southeast Asia and the Pacific, urged the Cambodian authorities to either bring Karaca promptly before a judge or release him immediately.